 Souto Correa’s Tax team is dedicated to both consultancy and litigation and comprises professionals with multidisciplinary training and experience serving companies in different sectors of the economy.
 The consultancy services span municipal, state and federal taxes, including social security contributions, mergers and acquisitions, structuring of transactions, tax benefits, transfer pricing and due diligences, as well as the legislative process.
 The practice of judicial litigation comprises State Federal Courts with strong presence in the Higher Courts.
 In administrative litigation, the team’s practice covers representation at all levels, including the Board of Tax Appeals (CARF) and state and municipal administrative courts.
 In addition, the team has a consistent practice in Customs Law, working with taxation on foreign trade transactions, tax classifications, special customs procedures, customs clearance of import and export goods, customs services and registrations with SISCOMEX and SISCOSERV.

-“One satisfied client says: ‘They are a very senior team, who boast broad knowledge of tax law, including direct and indirect tax, and also develop close relationships with their clients.’”
+“One satisfied client says: ‘They are a very experienced team, who boast broad knowledge of tax law, including direct and indirect tax, and also develop close relationships with their clients.’”
 (Chambers and Partners)

 “Another source adds: ‘The lawyers in the team are business-oriented, always available and have impeccable legal skills.’”
 (Chambers and Partners)

-• Assistance to a Brazilian company which manufactures friction materials and who has factories in many countries worldwide in the project and analysis of the tax impacts in different possible structures for an acquisition of R$ 180 million considering aspects such as goodwill amortisation.
+• Assistance to a Brazilian company which manufactures friction materials and has factories in many countries worldwide in the project and analysis of the tax impacts in different possible structures for an acquisition of R$ 180 million, considering aspects such as goodwill amortisation;